Assault weapons should be banned

 In 1994, Bill Clinton passed a bill banning assault weapons.
-However, it expired after 10 years and George W. Bush chose not to renew the ban in 2004, allowing assault weapons to reenter the public market.
+However, it expired after 10 years and George W. Bush chose not to renew the ban, allowing assault weapons to reenter the public market.

-[P2] It may limit the number of deaths but wouldn't limit the number of mass shootings.
+[Rejecting P2] It may limit the number of deaths, but it won't limit the number of mass shootings.